ludivinecp/My_tasks/README.md

 - receive notification at the date and time of the event : opening a window with details of the event and remove it from the list.

-The application accessible from anywhere, the user just have to tape "my_task" in his terminal.
+The application is accessible from anywhere, just tape "my_task" in your terminal.